ostanton/TailsEngine/README.md

 - engine.ini
 ```
 The `engine.ini` contents by default is as follows (you can copy and paste for a game using this library to work properly):
+> A trailing forward-slash is added by the engine.
+This means that when opening a file via path, you only need to enter
+the file name and whatever path variable to use instead of adding a forward-slash in front of the file name.
+The
-> The trailing forward-slash is added by the engine.
-The library used to load .ini files does not like forward-slashes
+library used to load .ini files does not like forward-slashes at the end of non-literal strings for some reason.
+So
-at the end of non-literal strings for some reason.
-So just treat these as specifying the folder name instead of
+just treat these as specifying the folder name instead of full directory!
-full directory!
 ```
 [paths]
 data = res/data